jochenruland/ERC-4337_AccountAbstractionTutorial/README.md

 Bundlers can store validated user ops in a memepool and broadcast them to other bundlers.
 Over time we might expect that bundlers and block builders will bekome the same role.

+# Part II: let someone else pay for what you want to do -> the paymaster
+## 1. The rational behind paymaster
+We have now found a concept for a wallet which can execute user operations and does not have to manage private keys.
+But it still has to pay for gas.
+As the main objective is to make usage of web3 apps easier, this does not solve a lot.
+Users will still need to find some ether to send it to the wallet, which then can pay for exectution of its user operations.

+Maybe we can find a way how someone else pays for gas instead of the user.

+### 1.1 The paymaster
+The idea of the paymaster allows that someone other then the wallet pays for gas.
+For example that could be the one providing the dapp to make the use of it easier for users who do not know how to get some Eth.
+The paymaster is another smart contract defined in EIP-4337, which is willing to pay for the execution of user operations under certain conditions.

+In order to know which paymaster a user operation wants to pay for its gas, we add a field `address paymaster` and a second one `bytes paymasterData`.
+In this second field we can pass any kind of information for the paymaster to validate if it wants to pay for that specific user operation.

+### 1.3 Entry point checking for paymasters
+In order to let the paymaster pay for gas we have to adopt the `handleUserOp` function of the entry point.

+So this function will
+1. call `validateUserOp` on the wallet contract
+2. if there is a paymaster defined in the user operation it will call `validatePaymasterOp`
+3. user operations which fail validation are discarded
+4. then call `executeUserOp` for each approved user operation and register the amount of gas needed for exection
+5. if the user operation has a paymaster defined this gas will be paid by the paymaster.
+Otherwise the wallet will pay for it

+### 1.4 The paymasters payment mechanism

+# Part V: Implementation
 ## 2. How it is implemented
 Overview on why it is implemented as it is -> https://www.alchemy.com//blog/account-abstraction